cody-malcolm/FileSharer/README.md

 - If the log file is not found, a new one will be created.
 Additionally, the log records the time the event occurs.

-- The server can optionally take arguments for the directory name (default `shared`) and port (default `9001`) as arguments.
+- The server can optionally take an argument for the port to listen to (default `9001`) as a command-line argument.
-  Whether a custom directory is provided or not, if the directory does not exist, it will be created during startup.

 - The client can optionally take arguments for both the hostname (default `localhost`) and port (default `9001`).

 - When uploading or downloading a file, the client can optionally provide a new name for the file.